 FREE quick-start guide and start growing some of your own food!

 If you’ve ever grown tomatoes, you know that their stems are very fleshy.
-Those stems will send out roots if they touch moist soil.
-Well guess what?
-If you were to bury those stems, the plant would send roots down into the soil.
+Those stems will send out roots if they touch moist soil, or even above ground if the weather is rainy and wet.

-That could mean a deep hole.
-Or it could mean letting the tomato lay on its side in the hole.
-If you opt for laying it sideways, the top of the tomato plant that is above ground will start growing straight up in just a few days’ time.
+If you opt for laying it sideways, the portion of the tomato plant that is above ground will start growing straight up in just a few days’ time.

 This post was originally published in May, 2011 and has been updated.